dbshadow/Magpie/README_EN.md

 ## ✨ Features

-*   **Prompt Discovery**: Explore prompts with a Pinterest-style masonry layout, supporting title and author search.
+*   **Prompt Discovery**: Explore prompts with an Infinite Scroll masonry layout, supporting title and author search.
+*   **Favorites**: Like prompts to save them for quick access in your profile.
 *   **Tag Filtering**: Quickly filter specific types of prompts via backend-managed tags.
 *   **Smart Filler**: Automatically detects `[variable]` syntax in prompts and generates a fillable form with real-time preview.
 *   **Showcase Results**: Support for uploading images or text as example results of the prompt.